 A syllabary is a writing system in which symbols represents syllables, not letters.
 This maps much more closely to how the language is supposed to be spoken.
 There are many variations and definitions around this concept.
 A common one is known as an alphasyllabary, or abugida.
 In a nutshell, an abugida is an alphabet in which consonant-vowel sequences are written as units and have their own symbols.

 One of the most intriguing fictional languages is, without any doubt, the runic language from TUNIC.
-Up to the time of writing, there is no official name for the language, although I have been informally referring to as Foxish since its early development.
+Up to the time of writing, there is no official name for the language, although players are now more commonly referring to as Trunic (despite all my efforts to make Foxish happen!).

-There are two things that make “Foxish” different from most other alphabets.
+There are two things that make “Trunic” different from most other alphabets.
 First, it is phonetic: it means that it does not maps to English letters, but to English sounds.
-While there are 26 letters in the English alphabet, there are 44 sounds (or phonemes) in the English language, with “Foxish” including 42 of them.
+While there are 26 letters in the English alphabet, there are 44 sounds (or phonemes) in the English language, with “Trunic” including 42 of them.

 The second aspect that makes it peculiar is that vowels (in red) are merged with the closest consonant (in blue), de-facto creating a new symbol for each vowel-consonant and consonant-vowel combination.